shashank136/Mutual_Fund_Returns/README.md

 # Mutual_Fund_Returns
 Spring boot application to calucalate the returns for a Mutaul Fund based on Schema, investment period and Horizon

+Used:  mfapi to "GET COMPLETE HISTORY OF INDIA MUTUAL FUNDS DATA OVER JSON API"

 HOW TO RUN THIS SPRING BOOT APPLICATION TO GET THE MF RETURNS
 -------------------------------------------------------------